 2. Encourage hard work, not cleverness

-Who doesn’t remember that feeling of pride as a child when someone told you that you were smart?
-It’s a great feeling—and one every student deserves to experience.
-But, while it’s important to be complimentary to students, applauding them for cleverness alone may be harmful in the long run.
-Instead of telling your students they are smart when they accomplish something, compliment their level of effort.
-Although a growth mindset does recognize that not all students will have the same abilities across all subjects, recognizing their level of effort rather than their inherent abilities helps encourage a sense of accomplishment in students as opposed to pride.
+Although a growth mindset does recognize that not all students will have the same abilities across all subjects, acknowledging the work they put into learning something rather than their inherent abilities helps encourage a sense of accomplishment in students as opposed to pride.
 In turn, they’ll be more motivated to continue improving.

 3. Recognize the opportunity in failure

-Of course, we want to teach our students good study skills, but there’s so much more we should be doing.
 As education becomes more and more innovative, it’s important for educators to demonstrate the power of some wisely calculated risk-taking by stepping out of their own comfort zones in the classroom.
-It’s perfectly fine to try something new with your class that doesn’t work out, as long as you communicate to your students your purpose in doing so.
-Your students look up to you, and by setting this example, you’re showing them how to practice a growth mindset.
+Open yourself to trying out new teaching practices every now and again, and if you try something new with your class that doesn’t work out, be straight-forward with your students about what you think worked, what didn’t, and what you can improve.
+Invite them to give you feedback, and apply it when possible.
+Your students look up to you, and by setting the example that when things don’t work out perfectly, that just means there is opportunity to improve, you’re showing them how to practice a growth mindset.